samiqureshi/DailyPlanner/README.md

 # 📋 Daily Task Planner & Roller

-A sleek, dark-themed daily task planner built with vanilla HTML, CSS, and JavaScript.
+A sleek, dark-themed daily task planner vibe coded using Antigravity with vanilla HTML, CSS, and JavaScript.
 Designed for developers and teams who track JIRA tickets, sprint deliverables, and discovery work — with automatic rollover of unfinished tasks.

 **No frameworks.
 No backend.
 No accounts.** Just open `index.html` and start planning.